Doug Pazienza BA (Double Major), Dip, BSc (Hons), Reg. MBACP

 Diploma in Humanistic Counselling - Metanoia Institute, London 2016

-BSc in Reflective Therapeutic Practice - Middlesex University, London 2016
+BSc (Hons) in Reflective Therapeutic Practice - Middlesex University, London 2016

-BA in (1) Geography (2) Urban and Regional Studies - University of Minnesota Duluth 1988
+BA (Double Major) in Geography and Urban & Regional Studies - University of Minnesota Duluth 1988

 Registered Member BACP - my registration number and logo are displayed below